-“The White Tiger” is a novel written by Famous Indian author “Aravind Adiga”, and it was originally published in 2008.
-The story of novel revolves around a character, Balram Halwai, a poor man from rural India who become Successful Entrepreneur throughout the story.
+The Epistolary Novel “The White Tiger” is written by Indian Author “Aravind Adiga”, published in 2008.
+The book was awarded with Booker Prize in 2008.
+The story follows a character, Balram Halwai, a poor boy from rural India who commits unexpected crime to become successful businessman.

 THE WHITE TIGER BY ARAVIND ADIGA

-The White Tiger tells the story of character, Balram Halwai, a son of Rikshaw puller who become successful businessman throughout the story.
-The story begins with Balram Halwai, writing a series of letter to Chinese Premier, Wen Jiabao, who is schedule to visit India.
-Balram is portraying his life journey through a series of letter to Chinese official head.
+The White Tiger tells a story of character, Balram Halwai, a son of Rikshaw puller who become successful businessman in life.
+The story begins with Balram Halwai writing a series of letter to Chinese Premier, Wen Jiabao, who is going to visit India soon.
+Balram is telling his life journey through a series of letter to Chinese official head.

 The story of letters begins with Balram recalling his childhood life where he used to live in small town, Laxmigarh, India.
 He was born in sweet maker family and that is why he is known as Balram Halwai.
 He used to live with his father who was a Rikshaw puller in town.
 Balram was a very intelligent boy in his school but despite his intelligence and passion to study, he was forced to drop his school and pressured to work in his family’s sweet shop.